wds4/DCoSL/dips/README.md

-# the DCoSL Core Protocol
+# DIPs 00-99: the DCoSL Core Protocol

 The only proposal that is absolutely required for DCoSL is DIP-0.
 Every proposal after that is optional.